Capital punishment in the Bahamas

 Capital punishment in the Bahamas is a legal punishment, and is conducted by hanging at Fox Hill Prison.
 The last execution in the country was on January 6, 2000.
 As of August 2012, only one convict, Mario Flowers, was under the sentence of death.
 Flowers' death sentence was commuted in 2016.
-Since independence from Britain, it has held more than a dozen executions.
+Since independence from Britain, it has carried out more than a dozen executions.

 List of executions

 This list is currently complete from 1976.